Raccoon Island (Ohio)

+The Western Pilot, an annual publication of inland navigation charts by Samuel Cummings lists Racoon Island as "a very small island; on the lower extremity of a large bar.
+Channel to the left, and near the island at its foot.
+Raccoon Creek comes in on the right, just below the island.
+This is a considerable creek, rising in the western part of Athens, and eastern part of Hocking county, and is famous for its quarries of stone; from which are manufactured burr mill stones, said to be of a quality equal to the best French burrs.".

 Hardesty's History of Gallia County mentions that "[a] post office was established, at a very early date upon Raccoon Island situated in the Ohio river, at the mouth of Raccoon creek."
 The records of the United States Post Office Department indicate that William F. Gooldin was appointed postmaster at Raccoon Island on August 18, 1841; the last postmaster was Berton H. Ingels, appointed February 3, 1909.
 The post office was discontinued, effective October 15, 1936, and the mail redirected to Gallipolis.
 The island may have been rapidly eroding, or perhaps was being abandoned due to the planned construction of the Gallipolis Locks and Dam, which raised the height of the river.
 By 1958, Raccoon Island was entirely submerged, and appears as a shoal in the Ohio River on USGS maps.
 The elevation of 535 feet places it three feet under the mean level of the river, which is 538 feet at a point just below the southern tip of the island.